cannon-complexity/Ollivier-Ricci-Flow-Experiments/README.md

 # Ollivier-Ricci-Flow-Experiments
 Jupyter notebook for experiments which examined Ollivier Ricci flow for an Oxford research project.
 Written in the style of a PNAS research article.

-This project received a distinction (grade 88/100), and was the best in the class (over 100 students took the class).
+This project received a distinction (grade 88/100), and scored highest in the class (which was taken by over 150 Oxford mathematicians and computer scientists).

 The PDF article can be found in this repository.